gracelang/minigrace-performance/README.md

     2. checks if the requested method is confidential, by looking at the method function's `confidential` property.
     3. applies the method function to `obj` and the arguments.

-A second function `selfRequest`, does essentially the same thing, but omits the check for confidentiality.
+A second function, `selfRequest`, does essentially the same thing, but omits the check for confidentiality.
 The `selfRequest` function is used when compiling requests on self.

 The functions `request` and `selfRequest` do all of this inside a `try…catch…finally`; if something goes wrong, and an exception is raised, the catch clause then figures out why.